philgatt/Blender-Face-Motion-Capture-AR-Kit/README.md

 ## Prerequisites

 Before using this addon, you need to ensure that the **Mediapipe** library is installed in Blender's Python executable.
-Also, zou need to download the face landmarks (Blazeface) [model](https://ai.google.dev/edge/mediapipe/solutions/vision/face_detector?hl=de#models).
+Also, you need to download the face landmarks (Blazeface) [model](https://ai.google.dev/edge/mediapipe/solutions/vision/face_detector?hl=de#models).

 ### Installation Instructions
 1. Follow this [tutorial video](https://www.youtube.com/watch?v=k1gCIezKA8E) to install **Mediapipe** into Blender's Python environment.